Skip to content

 6. “You have the right to remain silent.”

-“Officer, I am not a lawyer or a police officer.
-I need to assert my legal right to remain silent, and to consult legal counsel before talking.”
+“Officer, I am not a lawyer or police officer.
+I assert my right to remain silent, and consult a lawyer before talking.”

 Again, however, do not speak.